spence91-aicore/pinterest-data-pipeline595/readme.md

 Please note - other package versions **may** work fine, but the versions outlined is what **has been tested**.

-If you want to run the notebooks then you'll also need to have ipykernel installed as well.
+If you want to run the notebooks locally then you'll also need to have ipykernel installed as well.

 ```
 python -m pip install ipykernel==6.29